• Skip to primary navigation

 Catarata del Toro Waterfall: A 270 Foot Beauty Deep in the Rainforest

-Owned and operated by a Costa Rican-Dutch couple, they transformed a little piece of the rain forest into a welcoming visitor’s center so travelers experience the beauty of the Del Toro waterfall.
+Owned and operated by a Costa Rican-Dutch couple, they transformed a little piece of the rain forest into one of Costa Rica’s best waterfall attractions.

 How to Get to Catarata del Toro